xNS5/Axe-Core-Enhancements/README.md

 # Future Features
-* Export results to a GUI
+* Export results to a human editable GUI (a la Google Sheets)
-* Hosted in a cloud platform
+* Hosted in a cloud platform for anyone to use
 * Ensure the program is accessibility engine agnostic
+   *  What this means in this context is reworking the project to ensure that integrating other accessibility testing engines as painless as possible.
+There are some javascript-based libraries which would be compatible, but there might need to be
 * Integrate more testing engines

 # Usage